abhishekpaul11/COMS-E6111-association-rules/README.md

 ### (b) Dataset Transformation

-To construct the [INTEGRATED-DATASET.csv](INTEGRATED-DATASET.csv), the following high-level preprocessing and transformation steps were applied:
+To construct the [INTEGRATED-DATASET.csv](INTEGRATED-DATASET.csv), the following high-level preprocessing and transformation steps were applied in [preprocess.py](preprocess.py):

 1. **Filtering by Date**
 - Only records where the `Issue Date` is **March 1st, 2025** were retained. <br>